hpi-sam/dps.training_k/frontend/README.md

 For more information on the difference between `prod` and `dev`, see [docs file](../docs/deployment-process.md).

 ### run locally without docker
-Doesn't work
+Note that only the dev version supports e.g. hot-reloading.
+Node needs to be v.20.5.0 or later.
+If your node package is too old, you can update the version with e.g. the n package for npm

 Install dependencies:
 ```bash
 npm install
 ```

 Compile and start:
-Note that only the dev version supports e.g. hot-reloading.
-Node needs to be v.20.5.0 or later.
-If your node package is to old, you can update the version with the n package for npm
 ```bash
 npm run <prod/dev>
 ```